Women Lead Climate Finance Justice in Tanzania: From Barriers to Transformative Action

 Our story shows that climate finance can only be just when it is accessible, locally led, and gender-responsive.
 WATED's experience demonstrates that flexible and direct funding for women's groups catalyzes systemic change at the community level.

-Connect with the organisation
+Connect with the organization

 Financing Change: How Women Transform Climate Budgets for Equity and Resilience